-In ocean freight shipping, the full container load (FCL) price is composed of several elements.
+In ocean freight shipping, the full container load or FCL price is composed of several elements.
 It generally includes the basic freight price, bunker adjustment factor, and currency adjustment factor.
-But depending on your shipment type, destination, and other factors, these may be listed in your FCL price.
+But depending on your shipment type, destination, and other factors, there may be additional elements in your overall FCL price.

 Understanding container shipping rates isn’t always an easy task.
 Here are some components that make up an FCL shipment price.

-Freight: The freight price is the international transport price, i.e. the price of transporting a container from the port of origin to the port of destination (e.g. from Miami, US to Shanghai, China).
-On many occasions the international freight cost is “all-in”.
+Freight: The freight price is the international transport price, i.e. the price of transporting a container from the port of origin to the port of destination.
+On many occasions, the international freight cost is “all-in”.
 This means that it includes all fuel surcharges and exchange rate fluctuations (discussed below).

 BAF or BUC (Bunker Adjustment Factor) and fuel surcharge: This is a monthly fee that usually varies by region depending on the destination of the transported goods.
 In some cases, a particular country may have a specific charge.
 Some shipping companies include BAF within the shipping freight.
 The BAF is calculated based on the number of TEUs, not per container.

-CAF (Currency Adjustment Factor): These rates do not change daily.
+CAF (Currency Adjustment Factor): These rates do not change on a daily basis.
 Shippers can apply one rate to some destinations so that any eventuality is covered.
 It is applied to all geographical areas.

-Piracy Risk: This is applied to shipments that pass around the Horn of Africa (Somalia), where the risk of piracy is high.
+Piracy Risk: This is applied to shipments that go around the Horn of Africa (Somalia), where the risk of piracy is high.

-Surcharge across a canal: In the case of a canal crossing, (e.g. Panama Canal or the Suez Canal) a surcharge is often applied.
+Surcharge across a canal: In the event of a canal crossing, (e.g. Panama Canal or the Suez Canal) a surcharge is often applied.

 Congestion Surcharge: If shipping to a port with high traffic and congestion, a charge is usually added at a cost per TEU.
 One example where this fee is usually charged would be on shipments to Venezuela.

-EIS Surcharge (Equipment Imbalance Surcharge): If the shipment is to an unusual destination, in which it’s difficult for the shipping container to be loaded on return, then there is usually a premium charged for returning the empty container.
-This is a common charge in African ports since although there are exports, import traffic is very limited.
+EIS Surcharge (Equipment Imbalance Surcharge): If the shipment is going to an unusual destination, in which it’s difficult for the shipping container to be loaded on return, there is usually a premium charged for returning the empty container.
+This is a common charge in African ports where although there are exports, import traffic is very limited.

 THC (Terminal Handling Charge): Each time a container is loaded or unloaded, there is a cost that is passed on by shipping companies to the exporter/importer via the freight forwarder.

-T3 or port charges: These are fees applicable for the entry and exit of the goods from port.
+T3 or port charges: These are fees applicable to the entry and exit of the goods from port.

 Expenses related to documentation or B/L: This refers to all costs associated with the issuance of the Bill of Lading or shipping note.